flub78/multitenant/doc/testing.md

 Note also that efforts to keep a high percentage of lines covered by unit testing is also a white box approach.

 The suggestion to only test private method indirectly looks biased to me.
 If you have to design your input test to cover the internal private method you are already doing implementation dependent testing.
+In others words, if you do that, you alrady have a detailled knowledge of the implementation.

 Note also that the importance of a strict encapsulation, which makes all the methods which are not strictly part of the API private, depends on the audience of the software.
 It is critical for a large open source project used by thousands of developers.
 It is less important of a private project or something used by a small team.

-And also note that I am aware of the weakness of the previous paragraph.
+I am aware of the relative weakness of the previous sentences.
 A lot of software bugs have happens exactly because the developers did not expect their software to be used in a wider context (year 2000 bug, Ariane 5, etc).
 So breaking encapsulation of private methods by making them public just for testing may be a bad idea.

 Conclusion: it may be a good idea to spend some time to experiment on the reflexive methods giving assess to private methods for testing.
+It may also be a good idea to think that it is a low priority task.

 And last remarks, if you can use reflexivity to get access to private methods, it means that the private, protected, public classification is more a convention than a security mechanism.
-In this case the python approach of making things private by convention may be good enough and I should not care too much about keeping public for testing some methods that should logically be private.
+In this case the python approach of making things private by convention may be good enough and I should not care too much about keeping public only for testing some methods that should logically be private.

 ## TDD Test Driven Development